azadsarxanli/Invitation-panel/README.md

 # Invitation-panel

 This is an invitation panel project for beginner.
-Easey to understand with comments.
+Easy to understand with comments.